srinu766/devTinder/homeWok.md

-- Create a repository
+- Create a repository   ✅
-- Initialize the repository
+- Initialize the repository ✅
-- node_modules, package.json, package-lock.json
+- node_modules, package.json, package-lock.json ✅
-- Install express
+- Install express   ✅
-- Create a server
+- Create a server       ✅
-- Listen post 7777
+- Listen post 7777  ✅
-- Write request handlers for /test, /hello
+- Write request handlers for /test, /hello   ✅
-- Install nodemon and update scripts inside package.json
+- Install nodemon and update scripts inside package.json     ✅
-- what are dependencies
+- what are dependencies  ✅
-- what is the use of -g while install
+- what is the use of -g while install  ✅
-- Difference between caret vs tilde
+- Difference between caret vs tilde  ✅

+- Initialize git
+- .gitignore
+- Create a Repo on github
+- Push all code to remote origin
+- Play with routes and route extensions ex. /hello, /, hello/2, /xyz
+- Order of the routes matter a lot

+- Install Postman app and make a workspace/collection > test API call
+- Write to logic  handle GET, POST, PATCH, PUT, DELETE and text then in postman